LED-0102/CS208/README.md

 ## Form Management

 Efficiency and digitization are at the core of this project's approach to form requests and approvals within the MEMES Office.
+This project handles two type of foms, Leave Form and Budget Forms.

+### Budget Forms

-Below is a catalog of the diverse forms efficiently managed by the system:
+Below is a catalog of the budget forms efficiently managed by the system:

 - **SS04 Form**
 - **MM04 Form**